Space Shuttle Columbia disaster: Launch and debris strike

-Columbia was launched from the Kennedy Space Center Launch Complex 39A (LC-39A) at 10:39:00 am.
+Columbia was launched from the Kennedy Space Center Launch Complex 39A (LC-39A) on January 16, 2003 at 10:39:00 am.
 At T+81.7 seconds, a piece of foam approximately 21 to 27 in long and 12 to 18 in wide broke off from the left bipod on the ET.
 At T+81.9 seconds, the foam struck the reinforced carbon–carbon (RCC) panels on Columbias left wing at relative velocity of 625 to 840 ft/s.
 The foam's low ballistic coefficient caused it to lose speed immediately after separating from the ET, and the orbiter ran into the slower foam.
 Neither the mission nor ground crew noticed the debris strike at the time.
 The SRBs separated from the ET at T+2 minutes and 7 seconds, followed by the ET's separation from the orbiter at T+8 minutes 30 seconds.
 The ET separation was photographed by Anderson and recorded by Brown, but they did not record the bipod with missing foam.
 At T+43 minutes, Columbia completed its orbital insertion as planned.